 “I guess my feet know where they want me to go, walking on a country road.” – James Taylor

+I love those Landgrove dirt roads.
 I’ve often fantasized about buying a renovated farmhouse in Landgrove with gardens, an old red barn and lots of land.
 Ever since I was in high school, I’ve had a soft spot for this small hamlet tucked away on the edge of the Green Mountain National Forest in Bennington County.

 While taking photos in Landgrove over Memorial Day Weekend, it dawned on me why I love the town so much.
-Nearly every stretch of road in Landgrove is dirt – not pavement – making the entire town feel like a dreamy, never-ending country road.
+Nearly every stretch of road in Landgrove is dirt—not pavement—making the entire town feel like a dreamy, never-ending country road.

-Choosing Dirt Roads Over Pavement
+Landgrove Dirt Roads: Choosing Dirt Over Pavement

 The town, which has a population of 158 people, has 15 miles of roads.
 Every road in the community – except for a one-mile section of Route 11 that briefly passes through Landgrove between Peru and Londonderry – is dirt.